vkethana/vkethana.github.io/_posts/2025-01-05-cognateful.md

 # How I generated and scored the sentences
 ## Scoring
 I have to explain sentence scoring before sentence generation because the scoring system influenced the prompt used to generate the sentences.
-I give o1 a sentence and ask it to score the difficulty on a scale of 0 to 3, 0 being very hard to understand for a monolingual English speaker and 3 being very easy.
+I give o1-preview a sentence and ask it to score its difficulty on a scale of 0 to 3, 0 being very hard to understand for a monolingual English speaker and 3 being very easy.

 **Score 0**: Completely unintelligible to English speakers.
 Example: "Je veux manger du pain."